fatfish-lab/aquarium-documentation/src/api/meshql.md

 Keep in mind that you should't disable the sort if you use an [offset/limit](#offset-limit) pair.
 If you do so, the result will be unpredictable.

+### Sorting items by their depth

+The "depth" information is not a property of items or edges.
+It's an information gathered during the traversal and stored in the `path` variable.

+You can use the number of vertices (items) in the path to sort the result: `SORT LENGTH(path.vertices) ASC`.

 ## VIEW

 The `VIEW` expression is used to format the result.
 The `VIEW` is an object or a string.